shixm-cloud/ENVR3002/Lab4.md

         299.24, 299.13, 299.09, 299.09, 299.13, 299.17, 299.22, 299.25, 299.26, 299.27];
 ```

-Write code to calculate the lapse rate of observation sites and label each station as stable, conditional unstable, or unstable.
+Write code to calculate the lapse rate of observation sites and label each station as _stable_, _conditional unstable_, or _unstable_.
+You can use the temperature and pressure at the 975 hPa level to determine the moist adiabatic lapse rate of the environment.
+Write your results in a string array and display the results along with observed lapse rate in a table, like the following example.